Asido/SyboChallenge/README.md

 The current system is too simple for showing a full potential of the architecture.
 The figure above shows a possible future system, that could evolve once further requirements are known.
 The system is a monotlith but divided into separate modules.
 Each module has a single responsibility and own storage.

-Eventually game state will likely to be stored in another module responsible for coordinating the games.
+Eventually game state will likely be stored in another module responsible for coordinating games.
 The current `state` object doesn't really fit this description, because the current data - highscore and games played - is not a game state, but an aggregated statistic of an individual player.
 Thus the 2 fields are currently fields on user entity.

 ## Module architecture